bgultekin/laravalid/README.md

     // some form inputs
     Form::close();
 ```
-For rules which is related to input type in laravel (such as max, min), the package looks for other given rules to understand which type is input.
-If you give integer or numeric as rule with max, min rules, the package assume input is numeric and convert to data-rule-max instead of data-rule-maxlength.
+For rules which is related to input type in laravel (such as `max`, `min`), the package looks for other given rules to understand which type is input.
+If you give integer or numeric as rule with `max`, `min` rules, the package assume input is numeric and convert to `data-rule-max` instead of `data-rule-maxlength`.
 ```php
     $rules = ['age' => 'numeric|max'];
 ```
-The converter assume input is string by default.
-File type is not supported yet.
+The converter assume input is `string` by default.
+File type is also supported.

 **Validation Messages**

-Converter uses validation messages of laravel (app/lang/en/validation.php) by default for client-side too.
-If you want to use jquery validation messages, you can set useLaravelMessages, false in config file of package which you copied to your config dir.
+Converter uses validation messages of laravel (`app/lang/en/validation.php`) by default for client-side too.
+If you want to use jquery validation messages, you can set `useLaravelMessages`, false in config file of package which you copied to your config dir.

 #### Plugins
 **Jquery Validation**
-While using Jquery Validation as html/js validation plugin, you should include jquery.validate.laravalid.js in your views, too.
+While using Jquery Validation as html/js validation plugin, you should include `jquery.validate.laravalid.js` in your views, too.
 After assets published, it will be copied to your public folder.
 The last thing you should do at client side is initializing jquery validation plugin as below:
 ```html
 <script type="text/javascript">
 $('form').validate({onkeyup: false}); //while using remote validation, remember to set onkeyup false